• Skip to primary navigation

 Apricot season calls for this Apricot Ricotta Galette with honey drizzle!
 It’s not only easy to make, but it also tastes like summer.
 Made with a delicate crust, creamy ricotta, delicious apricots, and a drizzle of honey.
-Not overly sweet, just the way I like it, but so flavorful!
+Not overly sweet, just the way I like it, but it’s so flavorful!
 If you want to feel extra summery, top it off with a scoop of vanilla ice cream and devour!

 This post may contain affiliate links, please see our privacy policy for details.